 Our Lynnwood law firm has an elite legal team with many decades of collective experience.
 We leverage this experience and knowledge as we work to bring your case to a resolution.

 Don’t trust your future and your freedom to just anyone.
 Turn to some of the most experienced defense lawyers in Lynnwood and the surrounding region.

-Contact The Law Offices of Kevin Trombold, LLC today to discuss the details of your case in a confidential, no-cost consultation by calling 206-382-9200.
+Contact The Law Offices of Kevin Trombold, LLC to go over the details of your case in a no-cost and confidential consultation.
+Call us at 206-590-7667.